Accounting Conservation Framework

 (v) "Earnings" refers to net income to equity holders (not operating cash flow)

-Empirical Violations: In practice, ROE volatility averages 5-10% annually for S&P 500 companies.
-Share buybacks exceeded dividends for most firms during 2010-2020.
-Assumption (iv) is frequently violated.
+Practical Note: In practice, ROE volatility averages 5-10% annually for S&P 500 companies, and share buybacks exceeded dividends for most firms during 2010-2020.
+Despite these violations, the formula provides a useful baseline benchmark for long-term sustainable growth under steady-state conditions.

 Proof: